Domos-Snips/bt-speaker/README.md

 Changes in the Bluez DBUS API [from version 4 to 5](http://www.bluez.org/bluez-5-api-introduction-and-porting-guide/) were huge and fully porting BT-Manager would have been a too heavy task.
 So instead, I extracted all relevant parts and ported them to Bluez5 as good as I could.
 Documentation and probably lots of other parts there have yet to be adjusted, so refer to [that code](bt_manager) with caution.

+### About Raw music files ###

+To customise the connection, disconnection, startup, you can add raw music files.
+Those files must be in a stereo, headerless and singed 16 bit PCM format at 44100Hz.

+Why raw format ?

+Because the content of the file is directly injected into aplay through the pipe like the sound from bluetooth device.

 ### About the audio stream